 Let’s exorcise those demons and bust those myths!
 I wanted to shatter these myths that get flung about.
 I hope to help you or your loved ones recover by busting myths about anorexia and bulimia.

 In order to help yourself understand eating disorders, or for you to help your loved one recover from an eating disorder you must first distinguish from the myths that are whispered around the topic of eating disorders and where the real truth lies within them.
-If you learn what is a myth and what is the truth that you can look more positivity on the possibilities of recovery, especially seeing as one of the most popular myths is that you can’t recover from them.
+If you learn what is a myth and what is the truth.
+You can look more positivity on the possibilities of recovery, especially seeing as one of the most popular myths is that you can’t recover from them.

-Anorexia is not an illness of the body, but an illness of the mind that impacts the physicality and well-being of your body so it cannot be cured by treating the physical symptoms alone.
+Anorexia is not an illness of the body, but an illness of the mind that impacts the physicality and well-being of your body.
+So it cannot be cured by treating the physical symptoms alone.
 The mind must be treated.
 Mental illnesses are called ‘Mental’ illnesses because that is what they are mental.